 Some common signs may indicate when a parent is experiencing either type of episode.

-During a manic episode, a person may show signs that include:
+During a manic episode, a person may show signs

-- being overly energetic in comparison with their usual character
+- being more energetic than usual

 - having a hard time sleeping or sleeping very little